sensorlab/NAOMI/README.md

 # Self-Evolving AI/ML Workflow System

-AI/ML workflow solution is an MLOps system designed for deployment on a heterogeneous Kubernetes cluster with ARM and x86 GNU/Linux nodes, simulating distributed edge infrastructure common in RAN (Radio Access Networks), network slices and MEC (Multi-Access Edge Computing) devices.
+The Self-Evolving AI/ML Workflow System is a production MLOps solution designed for deployment on a heterogeneous Kubernetes cluster.

-The system leverages the Ray framework for data processing, model training, and model inference, distributing the computational load on edge and non-edge nodes.
+The system uses the Ray framework for data processing, model training, and inference, distributing the computational load across nodes.
-Data preparation can be done with frameworks like Pandas or Ray Data while using Minio as an object store.
+Data preparation is done using Pandas or Ray Data, with Minio as an object store.
-Model training, managed by Ray, supports Keras, TensorFlow, and PyTorch with minor modifications.
+Model training supports Keras, TensorFlow, and PyTorch, and is managed by Ray.

-MLflow handles model storage and management, facilitating easy access and updates.
-Trained models are deployed as inference API endpoints using Ray Serve or as Kubernetes deployments using helm charts and docker containers.
+MLflow handles model storage and management, while trained models are deployed as inference API endpoints using Ray Serve or as Kubernetes deployments.
-Flyte orchestrates AI/ML workflows for retraining and redeployment of ML models, enabling retraining triggers based on monitored metrics.
+Flyte orchestrates AI/ML workflows for retraining and redeployment of models, with retraining triggers based on monitored metrics.
-Prometheus and Grafana provide system monitoring.
+System monitoring is provided by Prometheus and Grafana.

 Developers register workflows with Flyte and monitor the system, while users can trigger workflows, monitor progress, and access models in MLflow.
-For example, in a RAN network, the system can enhance and control network operations through periodic metrics collection and automated retraining, ensuring up-to-date AI/ML assisted solutions.
-This system aims to run autonomously, delivering efficient production AI/ML workflows at the network edge.
+The system is designed to run autonomously, delivering efficient production AI/ML workflows.

-The system is modular and can be adjusted to different use cases and requirements by enabling or disabling system components.
+It is modular and can be adjusted to different use cases and requirements.

 ## Deployment